ImDarkLaw/PyHTMLify/README.md

     pip install -r requirements.txt
     ```

-2. Clone the repository:
+2. Clone the repository and navigate to the source directory:
     ```bash
     git clone https://github.com/ImDarkLaw/PyHTMLify.git
+    cd PyHTMLify/src
     ```

-3. Navigate to the project directory:
+3. Run the script:
     ```bash
-    cd PyHTMLify
+    python ui.py
     ```

-4. Run the script:
-    ```bash
-    python src/ui.py
-    ```

-5. Celebrate!
+4. Celebrate!
 Now you can utilize the integrated text box and interact with the buttons to convert Markdown content to HTML.

 ## License